Map of Sagrada Familia

 Group Entrance

 This entry is on the left side of the Nativity Façade, is designed for guided tours for large groups and offers speedier entry than the general entrance, especially during high season.
+This entry is also designed for pre-registered school visits.
+You can follow the signs for the Group Entrance.

 Entrance for School Visits

 This entry, on the other side of the Sagrada Familia, on Carrer de la Sarenza, is only open to pre-registered school groups for educational trips.
+Look for special signs or ask your school’s tour guide for directions.

 The Interiors